-- clean process with minimal amount of of fumes, sparks, spatter and smoke
+- A clean process with a minimal amount of fumes, sparks, spatter and smoke

 - High level of visibility when working due to low levels of smoke.
 Visibility is excellent because no smoke or fumes are produced during welding, and there is no slag or spatter that must be cleaned between passes or on a completed weld.

 - Minimal finishing required.
 In very critical service applications or for very expensive metals or parts, the materials should be carefully cleaned of surface dirt, grease, and oxides before welding.

 - Works in any welding position